RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.25.md

 - Relevant legislation.

-If it is determined that revocation is required, the associated certificate shall be revoked and placed on the CRL.
-Revoked certificates shall be included on all new publications of the certificate status information until the certificates expire.
+<span class="mark">If it is determined that revocation is required, the associated certificate shall be revoked and placed on the CRL.
+Revoked certificates shall be included on all new publications of the certificate status information until the certificates expire.</span>

 ### Who Can Request Revocation